ibexa/documentation-developer/docs/getting_started/install_using_ddev.md

 #### Using an auth.json

-To reuse a previously existing auth.json instead of setting the authentification at step [4.
+To reuse a previously existing auth.json instead of setting the authentication at step [4.
 Composer authentication](#4-composer-authentication), [DDEV `homeaddition` feature](https://ddev.readthedocs.io/en/latest/users/extend/in-container-configuration/) can be used.
 The auth.json file can be used for one project or globally for all projects.

 For example, an auth.json file can be copied to a DDEV project: